Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         Description: This is the code to get data from the main page websites of components.
 Different starting URLs are needed for the different components used in the design.

-        The main function to get to is full_pdf_part_info_xl.
+        i) full_pdf_part_info_xl.
 This function goes to the starting main page, then downloads all the table data available by automating the click on the 'download table' button on the site.
+Here, 'table' is defined as the array of information from as sites like Digikey present it.

-        full_pdf_part_info(): get the actual tables of downloaded information.
-The data that is provided is the pdf link as well as all the main page information, gotten from automating the click to 'download table' on the site.
+        ii) full_pdf_part_info(): Opens the pdf and turns the data into tables of information.
+The data that is provided to the function is the pdf link as well as all the main page information.
-        Note where this scraping function ends, is commented out but is clear where to stop.
-Put a breakpoint here and terminate.
-All downloaded tables is in a .csv in the default directory xl_pdf_sets/.
+        Note where this scraping function ends, for ease of use, one could put a breakpoint here and terminate the function if the only goal was to scrape data.
+All downloaded tables are in a .csv in the default directory xl_pdf_sets/.

         combine_downloaded_tables(): Go through all files in xl_pdf_sets, and combine onto one giant .csv, for ease of going through later.
 Put onto xl_pdf_sets/merged_component_list_files.csv.